iot-taiwan/mbed-school/03-modules-and-api-introduction/README.md

 {
     while(1) {

-        a=ain*675; // multiply ain by 675 if the Grove shield is set to 5V or 1023 if set to 3.3V resistance=(float)(1023-a)*10000/a;                         //get the resistance of the sensor;
+        a = devic*675; // multiply ain by 675 if the Grove shield is set to 5V or 1023 if set to 3.3V
+        resistance=(float)(1023-a)*10000/a;                         //get the resistance of the sensor;
         temperature=1/(log(resistance/10000)/B+1/298.15)-273.15;    //convert to temperature via datasheet ;